jManAscending/DnDHouseRules/README.md

 ## Weapon Classifications
 The following weapons have been reclassified from Martial to Simple: Firearms, Shortswords

-The following weapons have been reclassified from Simple to Martial: Javelins, Light Crossbows
+The following weapons have been reclassified from Simple to Martial: Javelins, Light Crossbows, Shortbows

 ## Week Length
 Any spell or ability with a 7 day duration or cooldown has that time reduced to 6 days.